Creating Multilingual Campaigns

 Creating Triggered Workflow

-- If you use one of the single message blocks except for email, there is no languageParam field.
+If you use one of the single message blocks except for email, there is no languageParam field.
 This means the message will be sent in the language specified in the user profile.
 The message will be sent in the default language if the language isn’t specified in the user profile.
-If you need to determine language by the event, use conditional workflow blocks.
+If you need to determine language by the event, use the Condition workflow blocks.

 Using workflow condition blocks for multilingual campaigns

-Add the condition blocks with such settings to the workflow:
+2. Add the Condition blocks with such settings to the workflow: